Kellenkjames/RB109/mutating_methods/example_8.md

 ```
 # Written Response:

-The local variable `a` is initialized and assigned to the Array `[a, b, c]` on line 4.
-The second index of `a` is reassigned to the String `'-'` on line 5.
+The local variable `a` is initialized and assigned to the Array `['a', 'b', 'c']` on line 4.
+`a` invokes a setter method that assigns the second index of `a` to the String `-` on line 5.

-The `p` method is called while passing `a` to it as an argument.
-The output and return value is the same; `[a, '-', c]`.
+The `p` method invocation passes `a` in as an argument; this outputs and returns the Array `['a', '-', 'c']` on line 6.

-This problem demonstrates mutating methods and mutable objects.
-Arrays are mutable objects.
-When using array index reassignment on the original object; it will mutate the object.
+This problem demonstrates mutating methods.
+The Array setter method is a mutating method that will affect the original object that it was called on.